What Should You Pay For A Gallon Of Paint?

 As a guideline, one gallon of paint can cover anywhere from 300-400 square feet of interior walls, for one coat.

-Remember wall square footage differs from floor square footage.
+Remember wall square footage differs from floor square footage and can impact the cost to paint an exterior of a house.
 Example: The average 330-square-foot living room, with 10-foot ceilings, has over 700 square feet of wall space, so you’ll need about two gallons of paint.

 To calculate interior wall square footage: